 The page on statistics (Statisztika) offers periodical summaries of the data on the registered festivals.

-The Minősítés page provides introduction to the rating system.
-This process, too, is voluntary, involving financial contribution of the festivals to the expenses of the two or three monitors who administer the assessment along a complex standard scoring scheme, consisting of 19 aspects - the annotated list is available in Hungarian on the Minősítés page.
+The Minősítés page provides introduction to the qualifying/rating system.
+This process is entirely voluntary, involving financial contribution of the festivals to the expenses of the monitor - sometimes two - who administers the assessment along a complex standard scoring scheme, consisting of 23 aspects - the annotated list is available in Hungarian on the Minősítés page.
 Besides percentage scores, monitors make written notes, too.
-These have been communicated to the festival organisers in a slightly edited form (preserving the anonymity of specific remarks).
+These are communicated to the festival organisers.
+A summary of the assessment is displayed onthe Minősített fesztiválok page.